-- 1. A Party shall promptly notify the other Parties, in writing, on: - (a) initiating a safeguard proceeding under this Chapter;
+1. A Party shall promptly notify the other Parties, in writing, on:

-- (b) making a finding of serious injury, or threat thereof, caused by increased imports under Article 8.1; and - (c) taking a decision to apply or extend a safeguard measure. - 2.
-A Party shall provide to the other Parties a copy of the public version of the report of its competent investigating authority required under Annex 8.3. - 3.
-On request of a Party whose good is subject to a safeguard proceeding under this Chapter, the Party conducting that proceeding shall enter into consultations with the requesting Party to review a notification under paragraph 1 or any public notice or report that the competent investigating authority has issued in connection with the proceeding.
+- (a) initiating a proceeding under Article 8.3; - (b) making a finding of serious injury or threat thereof caused by increased imports under Article 8.1; and - (c) taking a decision to impose or extend a safeguard measure.

+2. A Party shall provide to the other Parties a copy of the public version of the report of its competent investigating authority required under Article 8.3.

+3. On request from a Party whose good is subject to a safeguard proceeding, the Party conducting that proceeding shall enter into consultations with the requesting Party to review a notification under paragraph 1(a) or (b) or any public notice or report that the competent investigating authority has issued in connection with the proceeding.